MartinSundin/Connected-graph-constraint/README.md

 ___

 One difficulty is that for large values of eta, the graph often becomes disconnected.
-One example shown in the paper is the following.
+One example of a disconnected graph that is discussed in the paper is the following.

 ___
 ### Theorem